xeptagondev/performance-app-methodology/methodology/accountability/project-quality-assurance.md

 * **SESP\_Status**: Reflects the current status of the SESP process for the project, with possible values like "Not Monitored," "Pending," or "Completed."
 * **ProjectNum\_Unified**: A unique identifier for each project, allowing for consistent tracking and referencing across different records or databases.
 * **ApprovedDate**: The date and time when the project received approval, formatted as a timestamp, indicating when the project was officially sanctioned.

-There will be a new column called "Project Current Status" that can be used to filter the projects that are active as of today:

-Will be from these:
+* **Project Current Status**: Indicates the current status of the project, used to determine whether a project is active as of today.
+Possible values include:
   * Financially Closed
   * On Going
   * Operationally Closed
   * Submit for Operational Close
   * Submitted for Financial close

 ## Definition of "Closed"